colcon/colcon.readthedocs.org/migration/catkin_tools.rst

   ``--cmake-force-configure``

 ``--cmake-args ... --``
-  ``--cmake-args " -D..."``
+  ``--cmake-args ...``
+  The closing double dash is not necessary anymore.
-  Any CMake arguments which start with a dash need to be prefixed with a space.
+  Any CMake arguments which match colcon arguments need to be prefixed with a space.
   This can be done by quoting each argument with a leading space.
-  The closing double dash is not necessary anymore.

 ``-v``, ``--verbose``
   ``--event-handler console_cohesion+``